TL;DR

 There are several tips you could follow to keep IoT development cost down and avoid this scenario:

 - Find a technology company with a proven track record of creating IoT solutions.
-Although the Internet of Things is no longer a novel concept, few tech companies have hands-on experience building anything more complex than mobile apps paired with fitness tracker.
+Although the Internet of Things is no longer a novel concept, few tech companies have hands-on experience building anything more complex than mobile apps paired with fitness trackers.
 Going back to our ECG monitor case study, only 20% of IoT vendors are well-versed in low-level programming technologies.
 We’re not engaging in self-promotion here; we are talking facts.

 - Start your IoT project with a discovery phase.
 Conducted by a skilled software architect, business analyst, and project manager, project discovery will help you verify your idea, identify bottlenecks early on, and align your technology and business objectives.
 One of our clients, for example, wanted to create a smart home security system based on motion sensors.
 The solution would allow homeowners to track movement both inside and outside the building.
 During the discovery phase, we found out that the ratio between the measured data properties prevented the software from performing certain actions—say, notifying the user of suspicious activity—automatically.
 That’s why we replaced the sensors with Wi-Fi video cameras.
 Sure, a discovery phase would take two to six weeks to carry out, adding $8,000–15,000 to your IoT cost estimate—but it’s a small fraction of what you could pay should problems arise further down the road.

-Finally, familiarize yourself with the key IoT-enabling technologies and distributed team management in the Internet of Things projects.
+Finally, familiarize yourself with the key IoT-enabling technologies and distributed team management best practices in the Internet of Things projects.
 And should you have questions about the cost of IoT development and implementation, just drop us a line!

 FAQ: Understanding the Opportunities and Cost of IoT Development